 In terms of what clothes to pack for a road trip, the Top End enjoys warm weather all year round.

-If you are traveling further south to Central Australia to visit Alice Springs and Uluru you will definitely need to pack a jacket and some warmer clothing as night time temperatures are significantly lower than up north in the top end.
+Note: if you are traveling further south to Central Australia to visit Alice Springs and Uluru in Winter you will definitely need to pack a jacket, thermals, beanie and trackpants as night time temperatures are significantly lower than up north in the top end.

 We like to travel light and to be honest, on a road trip there often isn’t a lot of space, so we suggest you try and keep your clothes packing list short!

 To give you an idea of what to pack, whether we travel for 2 weeks or 2 months, this is all the clothing we take for each person: